mech/Learning-Notes/Data/Data Science/MachineLearning.md

 # Machine Learning

+Machine learning is turning things(data) into numbers and finding patterns in those numbers.

+Turning values into number is important.
+A machine learning model requires all values to be numerical:

+- OneHotEncoding
+- LabelEncoder
+- Embedding encoding

+---

 * [The Data Science Interview Study Guide](https://medium.com/better-programming/the-data-science-interview-study-guide-c3824cb76c2e)
 * [If you're a developer transitioning into data science, here are your best resources](https://medium.freecodecamp.org/if-youre-a-developer-transitioning-into-data-science-here-are-your-best-resources-c31928b53cd1)
 * [From Data to Deployment – Full Stack Data Science](http://engineering.indeedblog.com/talks/data-to-deployment/)